libp2p/specs/webrtc/README.md

   (`(5 bytes + 2 bytes) / 40 bytes = 0.175`) but likely irrelevant.

   Using Protobuf allows us to evolve the protocol in a backwards compatibile way going forward.
-Using Protobuf is consisten with the many other libp2p protocols.
+Using Protobuf is consistent with the many other libp2p protocols.
 These benefits outweigh the drawback of additional overhead.

 [QUIC RFC]: https://www.rfc-editor.org/rfc/rfc9000.html